Statistical EL is ExpTime-complete: Main result

 \cref{lemma:from_el_to_sel} and \cref{lemma:from_sel_to_el} show that the presented reduction is correct.
-Since our reduction is polynomial for every $\ELneg{}$ ontology $\ontologyOhard$, from~\cref{prop:exp-hard} we can conclude the main theorem of this note. \begin{thm} The \kl{consistency problem} for Statistical \( \EL \) is \( \ExpTime \)-hard and remains \( \ExpTime \)-hard even if the only numbers used in \kl{probabilistic conditionals} are \( 0, 0.5 \) and \( 1 \). \end{thm} With the already mentioned upper bound~\cite[Corollary 15]{BaaderE17} by Baader and Ecke, we conclude~\cref{thm:main}.
+Since our reduction is polynomial for every $\ELneg{}$ ontology $\ontologyOhard$, from~\cref{prop:exp-hard} we can conclude the main theorem of this note. \begin{thm} The \kl{consistency problem} for Statistical \( \EL \) is \( \ExpTime \)-hard and remains \( \ExpTime \)-hard even if the only numbers used in \kl{probabilistic conditionals} are \( 0, 0.5 \) and \( 1 \). \end{thm} With the already mentioned $\ExpTime$ upper bound we conclude~\cref{thm:main}.